yuehu99/Genen/README.md

   - Tf target type
   - Solubility
   - Subcellular localization
-  - Hidden node feature testing

-- `regression.ipynb`: Uses GCN for regression to predict gene conservation.
-- `PPI_hidding.ipynb`: Tests hidden node features in the PPI network.
 - `Data/`: Directory containing all the datasets used in this project.
 - `GCN.pth` and `GAT.pth`: Model parameters trained on the GO+PPI network.

 ## Results

-The prediction accuracy on the GO+PPI network is generally higher compared to the PPI and GO networks.
-The trained GCN and GAT network parameters are saved in `GCN.pth` and `GAT.pth` files.
+The prediction accuracy on the GO+PPI network for solubility is generally higher compared to the PPI and GO networks.
+The trained GCN and GAT network parameters are saved in the `GCN.pth` and `GAT.pth` files.

 ## Installation and Usage